tayloracapula/tayloracapula/README.md

-- 👋 Hi, I’m @tayloracapula
+- 👋 Hi, I’m working on a basic backend api service
 - 👀 I’m interested in - Pc apps and IIOT services
 - 🌱 I’m currently learning - Rust
-- 😄 Pronouns: He/They
+- 😄 Pronouns: They/Them